Out Side In Therapists

 Therapist

 Alena has worked with children and adults in individual and group settings, including veteran groups, trauma specific individual counseling, and telehealth sessions.
+She has done extensive research in trauma therapy and practices both Dialectical Behavioral Therapy and Cognitive Behavioral Therapy.

 -